 Southern peas with root knot nematodes can suffer in multiple ways.
 The pathogen can damage the plants enough to reduce the harvest, but it can also make your peas vulnerable to other infections, including fungal and bacterial diseases.
 Know how to prevent and treat this pest to avoid heavy losses.

 Symptoms of Southern Pea Root Knot Nematode Infestation

 Root knot is just one type of nematodes of southern pea, but it is a common one that can cause a lot of damage.
 It is helpful to take steps to prevent an infestation, but you should also be aware of the signs and symptoms so that you can manage this disease early if it impacts your garden.

 Because these nematodes attack the roots, the most definite signs of an infection are below the soil line.
 The characteristic symptom of root knot nematode is the formation of galls, or swollen bumps, on the roots.
-The worse the infection is, the more extensive the system of galls will be.
+The worse the infection is, the

 Symptoms of root knot nematodes above the roots include stunted growth and general unthriftiness, The leaves may discolor, wilt more easily in hot, dry weather than would be expected, and recover less quickly after being watered.
 You may also see characteristic signs of nutrient deficiencies because the infection interferes with nutrient uptake.